locationlabs/ansible-nagios/README.md

 The default ansible inventory group `monitoring-servers` can be customized with the `nagios_monitoring_servers_group_name` variable.

+If the variable `nagios_host_name` is defined for a host this value will be used for the `host_name` attribute in hosts and services definitions.

 ### Contacts/Users:

 Add users who should be allowed to login to the Nagios web GUI in the nagios_users variable: